aevilla160/hpc_docs/docs/condo.md

 ## Queue Priority

-1. Users in the associated group(s) will be given the highest priority on the node via a privat partition.
+1. Users in the associated group(s) will receive the highest priority on the node through a private partition.
 2. CIRT will allow all users to be placed on the condo node via the `test` partition.

 ## Warranty

-Principal Investigators (PIs) who contribute to Pinnacles by purchasing their own nodes will receive details about their nodes' warranty.
+PIs who contribute to Pinnacles by purchasing their own nodes will receive details about their nodes' warranty.

- A HPC cluster node will be considered beyond its lifetime of maintainability when the compute node warranty from the HPC cluster vendor has expired.
+ An HPC cluster node will be considered  beyond its lifetime of maintainability when: 1. the compute node warranty from the HPC cluster vendor has expired, 2. the OS no longer supports the hardware, 3. security updates can no longer be installed on the hardware, or 4. hardware replacements become reasonably difficult to procure.
 Typically, computing resources come with a warranty of 3 years, though this duration may vary.

-Below are options that CIRT offers to PIs when the nodes become out-of-warranty.
+Below are options that CIRT offers to PIs when the nodes beyond its lifetime of maintainability .

 CIRT will give the PI two options: